Who Will Care for My Child If ICE Arrests or Deports Me?

 Typically, a school will provide information only to a child's listed guardian, but school officials could refuse to provide the guardian information unless specifically required by the guardianship order.
 Because of this, you might want to include a section on school notifications and communication in your guardianship order or informal agreement.

-If you're planning to make any of these arrangements, you'd do well to hire a local family law or estate planning attorney to review your documents.
+If you're planning to make any of these arrangements, you'd do well to hire a local immigration lawyer as well as a family law or estate planning attorney to review your documents and form a strategy.
 You can also contact your local bar association to see if there are volunteer attorneys who provide services on a pro bono (free) basis.

 Talk to a Lawyer